tbalza/kubernetes-cicd-zt/README.md

 The dynamically generated secrets to access each service will be available via the SSM Parameter Store console in AWS.

-Any changes in `/django-todo` will automatically trigger the CI/CD pipeline.

 ## Remove Resources

 After you're done, you can run this command to delete all resources.